yamanakatakuya/whomapR/README.md

 Zoom setting provides an option to produce WHO regional map.
 Options for zoom: "Global", "AFR", "AMR", "EMR", "EUR", "SEA", "WPR"

 hidef = TRUE provides 100% detailed world map.
 Drawing 100% detailed world map takes considerably longer time and the file size of the map will be large.
 Consider using this option only when it's necessary (i.e. for WHO publications).
+This option is required for maps that will be used in WHO publications/reports.
 To produce hidef map, a sysdata.rda (>100MB) is required in your local environment.
+Please contact yamanakat@who.int.

 ### bubblemapper